 Virtual Machine vif multi-queue setup

-As explained earlier, when supported, it is suitable to enable multiqueues on virtual machines NIC.
+As explained earlier, when supported, it is suitable to enable multiqueues on Virtual Machines NIC.
 The most suitable scenario is to configure the same number of queues on virtual NIC than the number of polling cores defined on Contrail vRouter.

-So, if contrail DPDK vrouter is configured with 4 queues the best scenario is to configure 4 queues on virtual machines network inferfaces.
+So, if contrail DPDK vRouter is configured with 4 queues the best scenario is to configure 4 queues on Virtual Machines network inferfaces.

-In OpenStack, in order to get virtual machines configured with multiqueues, we have to enable multiqueue support on virtual instance image.
+In OpenStack, in order to get Virtual Machines configured with multiqueues, we have to enable multiqueue support on virtual instance image.
 It can be done with following command:

 $ openstack image set --property hw_vif_multiqueue_enabled="true" < IMAGE_ID>